tj/reds/Readme.md

 # reds

-  reds (red-s) is a light-weight Redis search for node.js.
+  reds is a light-weight Redis search for node.js.
 This module was originally developed to provide search capabilities for [Kue](http://learnboost.github.com/kue) a priority job queue, however it is very much a light general purpose search library that could be integrated into a blog, a documentation server, etc.

 ## Installation